PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 for the next Goal continuation.
 Work continues through coherent commits and pushes without opening a pull request.

-The latest implementation unit moves unquantized pseudo-Swish transpose passthrough into the TensorFlow-free indexed `passes/swish_passthrough_layout.py` owner.
-Its former 194-line full-map fixed-point helper is now a thin dispatcher at both unchanged production positions, and each call receives Session LayoutState.
-The plan proves the complete Logistic/residual-Mul topology, every inverse post alias, and an optional retained legacy boundary before mutation.
-Shared post-permutation constants are no longer rewritten in place.
+The latest implementation unit moves tanh-expanded GELU transpose passthrough beside pseudo-Swish in the TensorFlow-free indexed `passes/activation_passthrough_layout.py` owner.
+Its former 294-line full-map fixed-point helper is now a thin dispatcher at its unchanged production position and receives Session LayoutState.
+The plan proves the complete nine-operation GELU approximation, all source and post-alias slots, four immutable constants, and an optional retained legacy boundary before mutation.
+Shared post-permutation constants are never rewritten in place.

 The audited fast-precanonicalize orchestrator remains 294 lines, down from 482 lines at Goal resumption, 1,025 lines at the beginning of the previous